Clyde Packer: Counter-cultural involvement

-After Clyde Packer's resignation from the family's media interests in 1972, he became briefly involved in the counter-culture – famously donning a kaftan, claiming that it was "better than dieting".
+After Clyde Packer's resignation from the family's media interests in 1972, he became briefly involved in the counter-culture, famously donning a kaftan and claiming that it was "better than dieting".
 In the next year, Packer established an adult sex magazine, Forum, with Bettina Arndt as consulting editor, and later editor and then publisher.
 In March that year, he explained his motivation for launching the new magazine in the context of changes in the role of sexuality.

 He moved to California in 1976 and rarely returned to Australia thereafter.
 In America, he pursued interests in film, surf culture, and magazine publishing.
 He bought Surfing Magazine in 1976 and, during the mid-1980s, he expanded his interests by establishing the sister magazines, Bodyboarding Magazine and Volleyball.
 In 1984, Packer released a book, No Return Ticket, in which he interviewed nine fellow Australian expatriates: Robert Hughes, Gordon Chater, Graham Fraser, Dame Judith Anderson, James Wolfensohn, Germaine Greer, Maxwell Newton, Zoe Caldwell, and Sumner Locke Elliott.
 According to Mark Thomas of The Canberra Times, the book was a "quirky, frothy anachronism", in which the interviewees "whinge about the Australian cultural cringe in terms which no young Australian would find comprehensible".

-Also during 1984, the Costigan Commission issued a draft report into its investigation into the Painters and Dockers Union which implicated a prominent businessman, codenamed "Goanna", in tax evasion and organised crime activities.
-In September that year news reports published leaked case summaries and Kerry outed himself as "Goanna" but denied all allegations.
+Also during 1984, the Costigan Commission issued a draft report into its investigation into the Painters and Dockers Union which implicated a prominent businessman, codenamed the "Goanna", in tax evasion and organised crime activities.
+In September that year, news reports published leaked case summaries and Kerry outed himself as the "Goanna" but denied all allegations.
 When Clyde Packer was contacted he observed that his brother "had his rights trampled on and his name defamed".
 The Costigan Commission had also contacted the FBI and DEA to investigate Clyde Packer's own activities, after a US surfing official claimed that one of Packer's local magazines was a front for drug-trafficking.
 He was never officially accused of any wrongdoing related to those investigations.
 Later, he was publicly exonerated and it was revealed that the FBI questioned the evidence that the commission provided.

 In January 1987, Packer told Ali Cromie of The Sydney Morning Herald that he had left Australia because he "would have a better future in America than Australia".
 Initially Packer had made documentaries but most of his subsequent work was in publishing.
 He also ran a consultancy business, Magazine Investment and Management.
 Of Clyde's relationship with his brother Kerry, Cromie wrote: "They got on well without being especially close.
 He disputes reports that portray their relationship in any other way.
 'I had animosity with my father – never with my brother'".